phoboxhq/home2/_pages/support.md

 ### Supporting the project Phobox
   * Why is support important?
+    * starts as side project by one person, but should used by many
+    * the development and maintenance for one person is very time consuming
+    * many eyes see more
+    * a certain interest in this project increases motivation
   * What can I do?
     * with hands
       * report bugs